 Of course, it helps when your chosen subjects are bewitching Irish beauty spots, etched deep in a charmed childhood growing up in Greystones.
-With the likes of Spendloves, Buoys Kitchen and The Village Bookshop now stocking her cards, a framed original on the walls of Café Gray, the Sherry Fitz gang ordering boxes of her work for Marina Village welcome packs, and her diary already hopping with Christmas orders, too, well, Toni is naturally quite excited and delighted to see her work getting such a warm welcome back home, and beyond.
+With the likes of Spendloves, Buoys Kitchen and The Village Bookshop now stocking her cards, a framed original on the walls of Café Gray, the Sherry Fitz gang ordering boxes of her work for Marina Village welcome packs, and her diary already hopping with gift orders, too, well, Toni is naturally quite excited and delighted to see her work getting such a warm welcome back home, and beyond.

 And to think all this high flying was sparked by Toni having her wings clipped somewhat by a multiple sclerosis diagnosis…

 We asked the lady herself to fill in the details of how she got from down there to up here…